Relativsätze verbinden zwei Sätze mit der, die, das, z.B. 'Der Polizist, der hilft' oder 'Der Ausweis, den ich habe'.

 1.

-Incorrect double accusative form "den den"; after 'der Polizist' as subject, nominative "der" must be used in the relative clause.
+Incorrect double accusative form "den den"; after 'der Polizist' as subject, the nominative "der" must be used in the relative clause.

 2.